To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Price when reviewed: £300 | Check price at Amazon

-Bissell Crosswave Pet Floor Cleaner
+Bissell Crosswave Pet Floor Cleaner on a white background

-Great for: Cleaning up after pets and use on rugs
+• Great for… cleaning up after pets and use on rugs

-Not so great for: Cordless, lightweight cleaning
+• Not so great for… cordless, lightweight cleaning

 On the surface, the Crosswave cleaner might seem a tad pricey compared to some of the other entries on this list.
 However, this nifty cleaning machine actually works on both hard flooring and carpet, meaning you can switch from your hard floors to rugs almost seamlessly.
 The generous 0.8l tank means there’s enough capacity for even the dirtiest of floors and because it’s corded, you essentially have an infinite run time, which is ideal for any sized room.